dmorton714/lmpd/README.md

 <h3>Project Requirements:</h3>
 Feature 1 Read data - Read data set from 2 csv file.
 <br>
-Feature 2 - Manipulate and clean your data: In each data set i cleanded the sheets by removing missing data and dropping data that was not needed.
-I then merged the 2 data sets into one to work from.
+Feature 2 - Manipulate and clean your data: In each data set I cleanded the sheets by removing missing data and dropping data that was not needed.
+I then joined the 2 data sets into one to work from.
 <br>
 Feature 3 - Visualize data - Various plots were made to understand that data and a final cleaned cheet was made to compare that data.
 <br>